Here is the promised roasted okra recipe. Roasted okra tastes like fried okra and has no slimy texture. It’s healthier

 How to Make Oven Roasted Okra

 Place them in a bowl and toss with oil, salt, and pepper.

-Spread in a single layer on a parchment-lined baking sheet.
-Bake at 450 degrees.
-Shaking the pan several times during cooking.
+Spread the okra pods in a single layer on a parchment-lined rimmed baking sheet pan.

 You must try this the next time you come across fresh okra at the market.
 It’s a great side dish.